shopware/docs/resources/references/adr/2021-11-05-adjust-adr-approval-rules.md

 title: Adjust ADR approval rules for the new org structure
 date: 2021-11-05
 area: core
-tags:
+tags: [architecture, adr, approval-rules]
-  - architecture
-  - adr
-  - approval-rules
-nav:
-  title: Adjust adr approval rules
-  position: 360

 ---

 # Adjust ADR approval rules for the new org structure